-City of Albany, City of Corvallis, City of Eugene, City of Milwaukie, City of Springfield, City of West Linn, City of Wilsonville, City of Gresham, City of Troutdale, City of Wood Village, Multhomah County, Clackamas County Service District #1 and Surface Water Management Agency of Clackamas County, Clean Water Services and Rogue Valley Sewer Services.
+City of Albany, City of Corvallis, City of Eugene, City of Milwaukie, City of Springfield, City of West Linn, City of Wilsonville, City of Gresham, City of Troutdale, City of Wood Village, Multnomah County, Clackamas County Service District #1 and Surface Water Management Agency of Clackamas County, Clean Water Services and Rogue Valley Sewer Services.

-2. What you submit with your application

-You need to submit a completed application form, an approved Land Use Compatibility Statement with Findings, if applicable, two full sized Erosion and Sediment Control Plan (ESCP) hard copies and one electronic (PDF) ESCP.
-These forms and related guidance documents, including the application and ESCP guidance document are available on DEQ's Web site at: http://www.deq.state.or.us/wq/ stormwater/constappl.htm or can be obtained at a DEQ regional office or through a DEQ Agent.
+2. What you submit with your application For projects that disturb one or more acres, submit one paper copy and one electronic copy of a completed application form, an approved Land Use Compatibility Statement with Findings, if applicable, and a full sized Erosion and Sediment Control Plan.
+For projects that disturb less than one acre and are part of a larger common plan, submit one paper copy of a completed application form, and a full sized ESCP.
+These forms and related guidance documents, including the application and ESCP guidance document are available on DEQ's website or can be obtained at a DEQ regional office or through a DEQ agent.